grpc/proposal/L46-core-tls-credential-API.md

 // A CertificateProviderInterface implementation that will watch the credential
 // changes on the file system.
 This provider will always return the up-to-date
-// certificate data for all the cert names callers set through |TlsCredentialsOptions|.
+// certificate data for all the cert names callers set through |TlsCredentialsBuilder|.
 // Several things to note:
 // 1.
 This API only supports one key-certificate file and hence one set of identity
 // key-certificate pair, so SNI(Server Name Indication) is not supported.